RIPE-NCC/whois/README.RDAP.md

 Entity Search
 --------------------------
-Entity search on a handle is limited to returning 100 results, so size and response time is not excessive.
+Entity search on a handle is limited to returning 100 results, so response size and/or time is not excessive.

 This is done as recommendation from the next RFC: https://datatracker.ietf.org/doc/rfc9083/ section 9.
 To conform with this spec a notification is added when the output is truncated.